ip2location/ip2location-r/README.md

 2. Make sure *devtools* is installed on your local machine.
 At the console window, run `install.packages("devtools")`
 3. Load *devtools* `require(devtools)`
 4. Install the package `install_github("ip2location/ip2location-r")`

+# Usage
-5. Call the open() and get_all() function to open and get all the information about the IP address
+1. Call the open() and get_all() function to open and get all the information about the IP address
 ```
 > ip2location::open("~/IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ZIPCODE-TIMEZONE-ISP-DOMAIN-NETSPEED-AREACODE-WEATHER-MOBILE-ELEVATION-USAGETYPE-SAMPLE.BIN")
 > ip2location::get_all("8.8.8.8")